Buck Nelson

-Buck Nelson (April 9, 1895 – 1982) was an American farmer who claimed to have had an encounter with an unidentified flying object and its human crew in 1954 while living in Missouri.
-Buck Nelson believed the friendly occupants of the spacecraft to be humans from the planet Venus.
-His story is contained in a 1956 booklet he authored, My Trip to Mars, the Moon, and Venus.
+Buck Nelson (April 9, 1895 – at some point before 1997) was an American farmer who gained some notoriety as a 1950s UFO contactee.
+Nelson claims to have had an encounter with an unidentified flying object and its human crew while living in Missouri in 1954.
+Nelson claimed the friendly occupants of the spacecraft to be humans from the planet Venus.
+His story is contained in a booklet he authored, My Trip to Mars, the Moon, and Venus, published in 1956.